mfhens/inactu/ai-driven-developmet/devtalk.md

 - Framing: Why this matters
 - What is AI-Driven Development?
-- Demo: Copilot in VS Code
+- Demo: Codex in VS Code
 - Do’s & Don’ts (Field Notes)
 - Agentic Engineering (Claude Code Flow)
 - The Future